-- Meanwhile, in another pot, add carrots, onion and garlic, cover with water by an inch or two and simmer until tender…about 15-20 minutes.
-(It may take a few minutes less or more depending on how small or large you cut the veggies).
+- Meanwhile, in another pot, add carrots, onion and garlic, cover with water by an inch or two and simmer until tender…about 15 to 20 minutes.
+(It may take a few minutes more or less depending on how small or large you cut the veggies).

 - Pour the sauce over the cooked lentils and stir to combine.

 - If your sauce is too thin, simmer the lentils in the sauce uncovered for a few minutes to thicken up.
-Or, alternately, if your sauce is too thick, you can add a tbsp or two of water and mix.
-Mine was perfect as is.
+Or, alternately, if your sauce is too thick, you can add a tablespoon or two of water and mix.